langchain-ai/langgraph/docs/docs/concepts/memory.md

 items = store.search(namespace, filter={"my-key": "my-value"})
 ```

-When adding long-term memory to your agent, it's important to think about how & how often to **write memories**, how to **stores and manage memory updates**, and how to **recall & represent memories** for the LLM in your application.
+When adding long-term memory to your agent, it's important to think about how to **write memories**, how to **stores and manage memory updates**, and how to **recall & represent memories** for the LLM in your application.
 These questions are all interdependent: how you want to recall & format memories for the LLM dictates what you should store and how to manage it.
 Furthermore, each technique has tradeoffs.
 The right approach for you largely depends on your application's needs.
 LangGraph aims to give you the low-level primitives to directly control the long-term memory of your application, based on memory [Store](persistence.md#memory-store)'s.

 Long-term memory is far from a solved problem.
 While it is hard to provide generic advice, we have provided a few reliable patterns below for your consideration as you implement long-term memory.